 - If you have diabetes you need to be aware that beta-blockers may dull the warning signs of a low blood sugar level (hypoglycaemia - often called a hypo).
-For example, you may not develop palpitations (the sensation of rapid, irregular, or forceful heartbeats) or tremor, which tend to occur as the blood sugar is going too low.
+For example, you may not develop the sensation of rapid, irregular or forceful heartbeats (palpitations) or tremor, which tend to occur as the blood sugar is going too low.

 - Some people develop cool hands and feet when taking beta-blockers.
-This is because they can constrict (narrow) small blood vessels and reduce the circulation to the skin of the hands and feet.
+This is because they can narrow (constrict) small blood vessels and reduce the circulation to the skin of the hands and feet.

-- Tiredness, depression, impotence (you cannot get a proper erection), vivid dreams, nightmares and other sleeping problems occur in some people.
+- Tiredness, depression, inability to achieve a proper erection (impotence), vivid dreams, nightmares and other sleeping problems occur in some people.

 - There is some evidence to suggest that beta-blockers may provoke type 2 diabetes to develop in some people.